Red Brigades: 1970: First BR generation

+The BR's kidnappings were different from those in Latin American or European groups in that, apart from two major exceptions, they had been pursued not for immediate practical possibilities but for symbolic ritualism, where the targeted symbol represented an action towards the symbolized entity.
+Initially, the BR focused on managerial staff and right-wing trade unionists from the country's largest firms, such as Alfa Romeo, Fiat, and Sit-Siemens.
+By 1974, with the decrease of working-class mobilization, they shifted from the factory to the state and its institutions; in 1976, they described in particular the magistrature as "the weakest link in the chain of power".
+Subsequently, they began targeting politicians.
+During the 1970s, the BR had carried out eight symbolic kidnappings.
+They all followed a similar path in which the victim was subjected to a summary trial, held in captivity for a period between 20 minutes to 55 days, and then released unharmed.
+Aldo Moro's, the ninth of those symbolic kidnappings, was the only one to result in murder.

+During this time, the BR's activities were denounced by far-left political groups, such as Lotta Continua and Potere Operaio, which were closer to the autonomist movement.
+Those like Lotta Continua shared the need for armed self-defence against police and fascist violence but were critical of terrorist actions, which they saw as elitist and counterproductive, and condemned the BR as a catalyst rather than an answer to repression.
+Lotta Continua questioned the BR's claim that eliminating individual capitalists would have strengthened class organization.
+After its dissolution, the Lotta Continua continuity paper headlined "neither with the state nor the Red Brigades".

-During this time the BR's activities were denounced by far-left political groups such as Lotta Continua and Potere Operaio, which were closer to the Autonomist movement.
-Frequent allegations of links between the BR and the intelligence services of communist states were made but never proven, and were always rejected by the militants in books and interviews.
+Frequent allegations of links between the BR and the intelligence services of Communist states were made but never proven, and were always rejected by the militants in books and interviews.
 In June 1974, the Red Brigades killed two members of the Italian neo-fascist party, Movimento Sociale Italiano (MSI), during a raid on the MSI headquarters in Padua.

 1974 arrest of BR founders

 In September 1974, Curcio and Franceschini were arrested by General Carlo Alberto Dalla Chiesa, and sentenced to eighteen years in prison.
 The arrest was made possible by "Frate Mitra", alias Silvano Girotto, a former monk who had infiltrated the BR for the Italian security services.
-Curcio was freed from prison by an armed commando of the BR, led by his wife Cagol, but was rearrested some time later.
+Curcio was freed from prison by an armed commando of the BR, led by his wife Cagol, but was rearrested sometime later.